-IHG Rewards Club Traveler Card Benefits
+IHG Rewards Club Traveler Credit Card Benefits

-- Earn 2 points per $1 spent at gas stations, grocery stores, and restaurants
+- Earn 2x points per $1 spent at gas stations, grocery stores, and restaurants

-- All remaining purchases earn 1 point per $1 spent
+- All remaining purchases earn 1x point per $1 spent

 What Doesn’t the IHG Traveler Card Offer?

-- Free anniversary night certificate
+- Reward anniversary night certificate

 - Upgraded membership status

-- TSA Precheck or Global Entry application fee reimbursement
+- TSA PreCheck or Global Entry application fee reimbursement